Using L1-relaxation and integer programming to obtain dual bounds for sparse PCA

-Principal component analysis (PCA) is one of the most widely used dimensionality reduction tools in scientific data analysis.
+\ABSTRACT{ Principal component analysis (PCA) is one of the most widely used dimensionality reduction tools in scientific data analysis.
 The PCA direction, given by the leading eigenvector of a covariance matrix, is a linear combination of all features with nonzero loadings---this impedes interpretability.
 Sparse principal component analysis (SPCA) is a framework that enhances interpretability by incorporating an additional sparsity requirement in the feature weights (factor loadings) while finding a direction that explains the maximal variation in the data.
 However, unlike PCA, the optimization problem associated with the SPCA problem is NP-hard.
-While many heuristic algorithms based on variants of the power method are used to obtain good solutions, they do not provide certificates of optimality on the solution-quality via associated dual bounds.
+Most conventional methods for solving SPCA are heuristics with no guarantees such as certificates of optimality on the solution-quality via associated dual bounds.
 Dual bounds are available via standard semidefinite programming (SDP) based relaxations, which may not be tight and the SDPs are difficult to scale using off-the-shelf solvers.
-In this paper, we present a convex integer programming (IP) framework to solve the SPCA problem to near-optimality, with an emphasis on deriving associated dual bounds.
+In this paper, we present a convex integer programming (IP) framework to derive dual bounds.
+At the heart of our approach is the so-called $\ell_1$-relaxation of SPCA.
+While the $\ell_1$-relaxation leads to convex optimization problems for $\ell_0$-sparse linear regression and relatives; it results in a non-convex optimization problem for the PCA problem.
+We first show that the $\ell_1$-relaxation gives tight multiplicative bound on SPCA.
+Then we show how to use standard integer programming techniques to further relax the $\ell_1$-relaxation into a convex IP, for which there are good commercial solvers.
 We present worst-case results on the quality of the dual bound provided by the convex IP.
 We empirically observe that the dual bounds are significantly better than worst-case performance, and are superior to the SDP bounds on some real-life instances.
-Moreover, solving the convex IP model using commercial IP solvers appears to scale much better that solving the SDP-relaxation using commercial solvers.
-To the best of our knowledge, we obtain the best dual bounds for real and artificial instances for SPCA problems involving covariance matrices of size up to $2000\times 2000$.
+Moreover, solving the convex IP model using commercial IP solvers appears to scale much better than solving the SDP-relaxation using commercial solvers.
+To the best of our knowledge, we obtain the best dual bounds for real and artificial instances for SPCA problems involving covariance matrices of size up to $2000\times 2000$. }